 Purchases of goods or services of $5,000 or less may be made by departments based on their discretion.
 Whenever possible purchases less than $5,000 should be made using Procurement Cards.
 Note: Assets costing $5,000 or more may not be purchased with the procurement card.
 To stay within this limit, departments may not make multiple purchases of or request multiple invoices for single purchases of identical goods or modular components from the same vendor.
 Purchases of identical goods or modular components from the same vendor which exceed $5,000 must be initiated through Purchasing.
 Excluded are purchases for construction and renovation work and for goods or services available through existing State or University contracts.

-NOTE: Purchases of sensitive minor equipment valued between $1500 and $5,000 CANNOT be purchased on a procurement card.
+NOTE: Purchases of sensitive minor equipment valued between $1500 and $5,000 CAN NOW be purchased on a procurement card.
 See Sensitive Minor Equipment Purchase Procedure.